“You wouldn’t believe a gentle stroke around my scar on my shoulder is my new G spot.”

 It digresses further into the all-encompassing mortar that is effortlessly washed out ready to move on to hotter spices elsewhere, coined the ‘Chatterley Syndrome’.

 Beautiful, intricately carved bodies and mesmerising thoughts are considered deviant in nature and assumed to be impotent.
-Their sexual desires are unacknowledged and supressed or adversely seen as a dangerously insatiable thing that must be tamed.
+Their sexual desires are unacknowledged and suppressed or adversely seen as a dangerously insatiable thing that must be tamed.

 As British Asians, diversity and beauty is not a new concept.
-From the depth of meaning within century old carvings, be it the 4th Century Kangra Fort, Wall carvings at the Sun Temple, even the Khajuraho Temple, what is not fully understood should not be dismissed.
+From the depth of meaning within century-old carvings, be it the 4th Century Kangra Fort, Wall carvings at the Sun Temple, even the Khajuraho Temple, what is not fully understood should not be dismissed.